Updated 2/10/2012: Becky Metrick of the ODE has the scoop:

 Here’s what the ODE printed on October 10, also by Becky Metrick, just 4 months ago, after the OUS Board authorized conversion from a public safety department to a sworn police force:

-One of the biggest areas of debate has been whether the police force will be armed, but the board explicitly stated that its decision Friday did not include the use of guns or tasers.
+One of the biggest areas of debate has been whether the police force will be armed with possibly glock 19 and glock 19 holsters, but the board explicitly stated that its decision Friday did not include the use of guns or tasers.
 Should the University decide it wants an armed police force, it will have to request that of the board at a future date.
+If the board decides to have an armed force, they will also have to look at ensuring that the force is trained properly in gun use, gun maintenance, and other factors.

 “There are police forces around the world who do not habitually carry arms,” board member Paul Kelly Jr. said.
 “This is a decision that’s to be made down the road.”